This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Seeking Veterinary Care for Feeding Issues

-If your baby garter snake still won’t eat after you’ve tried everything, it’s time to call in a reptile vet.
+If your baby garter snake still won’t eat despite trying different foods and techniques, it’s time to consult a reptile-savvy veterinarian.

 When to Seek Veterinary Care